Complete listings that match your exact needs.

 Coworking, in essence, is a glorified sublease.
 The business model for coworking consists of one company which acts as a tenant, and through their own capital, either raised from private investors or whichever way, signs a long term lease on any given amount of space.
 In this case, the coworking company is acting as the wholesaler, because now it offers this space to its clients not on a long term lease basis, but rather, on a month to month no commitment basis.
 The coworking company profits from the difference in what it charges month to month from what it ends up paying for the long term lease.
-Thus, when you sign with a coworking company, you ,in essence, signing a sublease.

-History of Coworking NYC?
+Why Coworking NYC?

-Why Rent NYC Executive offices or Why Rent NYC Coworking?
+Why Rent NYC Executive Offices?

-Stephen Sunderland1, Senior Managing Director, has over thirty years of commercial real estate experience with a background of successfully leasing more than 2,500,000 square feet of commercial real estate.
+Stephen Sunderland, Senior Managing Director, has over thirty years of commercial real estate experience with a background of successfully leasing more than 2,500,000 square feet of commercial real estate.
 His father was a successful architectural designer who built over 50,000,000 square feet of shopping centers, best known for his design of two of the largest malls in the world: Mall of America and the West Edmonton Mall.
 Stephen's father was a mentor and influence on his career.